rhymeswithvocal/digital-garden/_notes/editing.md

 ## Kill your Darlings

-This is really common advice to writers; get rid of the things you most enjoy if they aren't helping your piece overall.
+This is really common advice to writers: get rid of the things you most enjoy if they aren't helping your piece overall.
+Some honest [[criticism]] is extremely useful for this, but oftentimes it falls on you to be your own critic, and rip out the parts of the thing you made that aren't serving their purpose.

 ## Kill your not-Darlings too